IAmPara0x/viwrap/README.md

 - [ ] Start implementing basic vim like editing.

+- [ ] How to determine when to supperese output from hmaster and when not to?

 ## Questions

 - [ ] can we get controlling terminal for the slave proceess?
 	  - But why do we even need a controling terminal?

 - [ ] How to identify when the prompt is up?

+- [ ] How to determine when to supperese output from hmaster and when not to?